CSGuides/grad-school-application-guide/life-grad-school.md

 Day-to-day life as a graduate student may be very different from what you are used to.
 That is both a challenge and an opportunity.

 While master’s degree students may feel a bit like undergraduates (the graduate courses for a master’s degree can be similar to senior-level technical electives), PhD students often feel quite different, focusing primarily on research rather than courses.
 In addition, graduate school is usually in a new town (and often in a new country!) and feelings of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) are common.

 On the positive side, graduate school often involves significantly more day-to-day freedom than the undergraduate experience.
 Many graduate students report first feeling like a “real adult” in graduate school: greater freedom, greater responsibility, and a decreased reliance on family all contribute to that sentiment.

 {% include quote.html content="The daily schedule of a PhD student can vary a lot from person to person, and lab to lab.
 For example, I tend to work between 10-6, but take a long lunch break, and I’ll sometimes continue working at my leisure in the evenings or weekends.
 This is how I prefer to work (pacing myself at about 75% capacity over 5-6 days instead of pushing 100% for 5 days), since that gives me a lot of flexibility and some downtime during the week.
 As long as I meet my deadlines, I’m not required to follow a strict 9–5.
-That said, some people prefer a more traditional routine to maintain clearer boundaries between work and life, and some labs may set different expectations for their students." user="danni" %}
+That said, some people prefer a more traditional routine to maintain clearer boundaries between work and life, and some labs may set different expectations for their students." user="dannihu" %}

 ---